PCMDI/pcmdi_metrics/docs/metrics_sea_ice.rst

 Outputs
 =======
-The driver produces a JSON file containing mean square error metrics for all input models and realizations relative to the reference data set.
-It also produces a bar chart displaying these metrics.
+The driver produces two JSON files.
+The first contains mean square error metrics for all input models and realizations relative to the reference data set.
+The second contains sea ice climatology and area data.
+The driver also produces a bar chart displaying these metrics.

 Sectors
 ########